 After the good dose of sleep I climbed Strážov (1213) – the first peak above 1000 m altitude on my journey.
 As it was Sunday 16th June I was meeting lot of one-day hikers.
 On the way down to Čičmany I met orchids and another guy who was walking from Dukla.
 This one was so happy meeting me and chatting for few minutes.
 You feel kind of brotherhood among long-distance hikers and I find it interesting that we can discern each other from other tourists at first sight.

 On Monday 17th June I found the sole on my boot started unsealing.
-Looking into map I realized I cannot make it to Turčianské Teplice if I follow the E8 route.
+Looking into map I realized I could not make it to Turčianské Teplice if I followed the E8 route.
 There should be a package waiting for me I had sent from Dubňany.
 So I decided to go straight through the Turčiany valley.
-I followed the GPS through the fields, roads and I even crossed the Turiec river as I tried to avoid asphalt roads.
+I followed the GPS through the fields, roads and I even crossed the Turiec river as I tried to avoid the asphalt roads.
 All this effort only to get to the post office before 6 pm closing time.
 A bit exhausted I picked up the parcel at 5:25, repacked and send back home about 300g of stuff I realized I do not need.

 In order to charge as fast as possible I used a charger with 3 USB sockets: one with QC 3.0 for quick charging my phone, another 12W one for charging four 18650 batteries (optionally with a splitter to 3 microUSB cables) and another 12W socket for other batteries or devices.
 The batteries plus a lightweight adapter are lighter than a powerbank and enable me to charge/discharge them individually, thus having better control over the juice reserves.
 I made several capacity tests before picking up 2 noname batteries along with 2 Nitecore ones.
 My feeling was that the noname batteries charged faster (due to lack of protection) so I used them more often keeping Nitecore as power reserve.
 Thus I could drain almost 40 W from the grid and get maximum within 1-2 hours my stops lasted.
 Goal Zero Nomad 7 photovoltaic panels were comfortably keeping everything charged while in the high mountains in sunny weather.
 In this case it is much better to charge phone directly as the transfer through a battery spoils about 40% of power.
 However, while walking through forests or during rain, the solar panels performed poorly.
 Fast-charging 80 Wh power bank might be equally good solution.

-After charging my electronics and checking e-mails I set up for the last few kilometres to find a place to camp.
+After charging my electronics and checking e-mails I set up for the last few kilometers to find a place to camp.
 I was so full with pizza and reckless, I forgot to put jingles on my poles.

 It was getting dark in the forest when I could see a movement behind a curve.
 70 metres from me was the king of the Carpathian forests – a bear.
 He/she was digging something from the slope near the path and did not pay attention to me.
 I silently left the scene, then turned back and searched for some camping place closer to the town.
 A meadow near a small pond seemed like a good spot considering constant noise from a nearby road and being able to see houses of Turčianské Teplice only 1 km away.

-But 30 minutes after the midnight the closer bear was back.
-It’s “barraumm, barraumm” was left without answer and I was even more afraid as I was so close the bear.
+30 minutes after the midnight the closer bear was back.
+It’s “barraumm, barraumm” was left without answer and I was even more afraid as I was so close to the bear.
 Again I took pepper spray and wrapped up into sleeping bag thinking about the best moment to use the spray – when the bear starts sniffing my tarp or when it starts touching me?

 To the heights